kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

 * Partial Program function disabling.
   * This is currently a WIP, and more options will be added later on.
   * This mechanic will add a new table `Config-External` to `Settings.Jcache`, but is only used for this program.
-  * Some mechanics are not suitable for most people as i add more to this, but they are all 100% optional.
+  * Some mechanics are not suitable for most people as I add more to this, but they are all 100% optional.
     * An example of one that may not be suitable is `DEVELOPER_ALWAYS_SHOW_SENSITIVE_INFO`, which would help in speed-updating of values without having to check the `Show sensitive information?` permission, re-read, and save.
-This may be unwanted because it will make your username visibe on-launch for instance.
+This may be unwanted because it will make your username visible on-launch for instance.
   * Currently the options for this mechanic are:
     * `TableCreated (yyyy-MM-dd hh:mm:ss)`, Nothing more for this as it's just to let you know when this program originally made the current table.
 This may be removed at a later time.
     * `DEVELOPER_DEBUGS_ENABLED`, which allows this mechanic to be used.
 If this is set to `false` any other mechanics will not be utilized, and will be disabled.
     * `DEVELOPER_ALWAYS_SHOW_SENSITIVE_INFO`, which was explained a bit above.
-It allows sensitve information like your username to be read and visible on-start, skipping the `Show sensitive information?` permission to allow faster saving.
+It allows sensitive information like your username to be read and visible on-start, skipping the `Show sensitive information?` permission to allow faster saving.
-    * `DEVELOPER_READ_ONLY_CACHE`, which as it may seem it prevents the settigns from being written once changed.
+    * `DEVELOPER_READ_ONLY_CACHE`, which as it may seem it prevents the settings from being written once changed.
 This will make the program a basic read-only program to view your settings offline, without worrying about it being overwritten.
+    * `DEVELOPER_ALWAYS_STAY_ON_TOP`, which makes the program always stay on top other windows.
+This option will render the toggle useless.
+    * `DEVELOPER_ALWAYS_START_ON_TOP`, which works similar to `DEVELOPER_ALWAYS_STAY_ON_TOP` but allows the use of the toggle.
 - - - -
 **TO-DO**:
 * Add custom Developer Console history editing.